danwrisar/KMSIMG_NHS_EmissionsRecipeBook/Chapters/009_kmsimg_water.md

 Where:
 * WatSuppCost = The cost of water supply (£).
 * WatTreatCost = The cost of water treatment (£).
-* WatSICFac = The value assigned to "natural water; water treatment and supply services" from a date relevant dataset (kgCO~2~e/£).
+* WatSICFac = The value assigned to "natural water; water treatment and supply services" from a date relevant dataset (kgCO<sub>2</sub>e/£).

 #### Standard calculation

-*Equation 8.2* The SC approach for calculating emissions associated with the disposal of waste.
+*Equation 8.2* The SC approach for calculating emissions associated with the use of water.

 $$
 \frac{\left(\text{WatSuppVol} \times \text{WatSuppFac} \right) + \left(\text{WatTreatVol} \times \text{WatTreatFac} \right) ... }